AnikG-Org/devops-practice/crossplane/project/crossplane-and-argocd/README.md

 And inside the AWS console, there should be a new S3 Bucket provisioned

 ## Deploy an EKS Cluster
-### Multiple AWS Providers as ArgoCD Application
-### Using the EKS Nested Composition as Configuration Package
+Multiple AWS Providers as ArgoCD Application Using the EKS Nested Composition as Configuration Package

-Let's try to apply it to our cluster manually to test and use it:
+Let's try to apply it to our cluster manually to test and use it.
 To have Configuration connect to private docker image need to run below cmd / sh file

 ```shell
 aws ecr get-login-password --region eu-central-1 | kubectl create secret docker-registry ecr-secret \
   --namespace crossplane-system \